 - Financial technology companies, known collectively as fintech take advantage of computer technology to support or enable a variety of banking and financial products and services - Robo-advisors provide clients with goal-based online investment management.
 Portfolios are created using algorithms based on modern portfolio theory.
 Advisor support is offered to varying degrees, typically online or by phone.
 Portfolios are built with exchange-traded funds.
 Portfolios are regularly rebalanced - Social and economic shifts include demographics (an aging country); defined benefit and defined contribution plans (defined benefit plans provide pre-determined payment amounts); savings rates (common notion is that Canadians need 70% of their income at retirement); and household debt (has increased from 100% to disposable income in 2000 to 172% currently) - Cryptoassets have been gaining popularity.
-These are assets that exist only in digital form and relies on peer-to-peer networking and a public ledger.
+These assets exist in digital form and rely on peer-to-peer networking and a public ledger.
 Bitcoin is the largest and most actively traded cryptocurrency and is powered by blockchain, which creates a shared public ledger.
-Its value is derived from its use as a medium of exchange and as a store of value
+Blockchain's value is derived from its use as a medium of exchange and as a store of value.
+It is increasingly included as a separate asset class